Evolving toward website and content planning for agencies and clients.

 Through a close contact, an emerging e-commerce company needed marketing help.

 After a series of conversations it turned out they didn’t need marketing help, they needed more sales leads and more clients.

 As the company and I started acquiring new business the projects required someone to manage the development of the websites.

-These large e-commerce store developments required worked closely with business owners, developers and designers.
+These large e-commerce store developments required working closely with business owners, developers and designers.

 One particular project was taking too long to build.

-The website was being built on open source technology and very reliant on specific web developers.
+The website was being built on open source technology and was very reliant on specific web developers.